 There are times when you simply can’t get enough gain.
 Maybe you just need more volume in general or your other pedals or long cables have sucked too much power out of your signal.
 Or perhaps you want to drive a distortion pedal or a tube amp even harder.

-This is what a boost pedal does, and it does it in a clean fashion so you don’t have to worry about lifting your noise floor or unintentional distortion like you get with cheap options.
+This is what the best boost pedal does, and it does it in a clean fashion so you don’t have to worry about lifting your noise floor or unintentional distortion like you get with cheap options.

 Many guitarists will have their boost in bypass mode, waiting for their solo to arrive, and when the time comes they engage and hit the audience with the most mind-melting experience of their lives.